Board Members & Support

 Dickson is the Executive Director of the Columbia World Affairs Council, a partner organization of CCFI.
 He is a native of Columbia and has had the pleasure of interacting with international visitors from an early age.
 Dickson joined the CCFI board in 2017 and is passionate about cultivating a supportive and connected global community.

-Chris is the Assistant Director of the office of International Student Services at UofSC.
+Chris is the Assistant Director of the office of International Student & Scholar Support at the University of South Carolina.
 He works with CCFI to develop programs to integrate international students into the local Columbia community.

 Julia has been involved with CCFI for 29 years.
 She currently works at the University of South Carolina, where she assists students and their families with off campus needs, including housing, educational, cultural, and other personal areas of support.